Pradeep24032004/data_science/README.md

 # data_science
-This repository consists of codes and what I have learned in data science and some projects related to data science
+This repository consists of codes and what I have learned in data science and some projects related to data science and machine learning